gbdev/gb-asm-tutorial/src/part2/serial-link.md

 The contents of application data messages (`MSG_DATA` only) will be stored in the buffers `wTxData` and `wRxData`.

 `wAllowTxAttempts` is the number of transmission attempts remaining for each DATA message.
-`wAllowRxFaults` is a budget of delivery faults allowed before causing an error.
+`wAllowRxFaults` is the "budget" of delivery faults allowed before causing an error.

 ### LinkInit